 Growth momentum

-Stronger:than:expected demand for AI:related industrial lending effectively offsets the cooling mortgage market.
-Management maintains guidance as NII remains resilient in higher:for:longer conditions.
-IB fees and markets revenue add upside.
-ROTCE at or above 17% confirms the bank is converting scale into profit efficiently.
+Stronger-than-expected demand for AI-related industrial lending may offset softer mortgage activity.
+Management maintains guidance as NII remains resilient in higher-for-longer conditions.
+IB fees and markets revenue may provide additional support.
+ROTCE at or above 17% would suggest the bank is converting scale into earnings efficiently.

 EPS Outcome